 So many times we take the photo.
 Thanksgiving is a great time to be in the photo.

-Commemorate Thanksgiving by printing out these photo booth accessories and having a fun photo session!
+Make this a fun Thanksgiving tradition more fun by printing out these free Thanksgiving photo booth accessories to use in your photo session!

 Gift Thanksgiving decor